gunnarbusch/openeo-hackathon/test-cases/README.md

 ## Task 4

+*In this task you'll use the Python client and the openEO GeoPyspark back-end only.*

 First of all, you want to find out which Sentinel-2 data is available at the back-end, as well as if the back-end provides User-Defined-Functions (UDFs).
 You want to run the provided Python script on each time series of the dataset.
 The extents are defined by:

 * bounding box (left: 16.138916, top: 48.320647, right: 16.524124, bottom: 48.138600, EPSG:4326)